RestAuth/server/doc/config/restauth.rst

    python manage.py syncdb

-If you used any other way of installing RestAuth, the script is most likely called :command:`restauth-manage`.
+If you used any other way of installing RestAuth, the command is most likely called :command:`restauth-manage`.

 .. _config_restauth_secret_key: